darkblockio/Starter-Ethereum-Nextjs/src/documentation/READMEETH.md

 ```

 <h3>Create a file in the root of the project <strong>.env</strong> and put the following code:</h3>
-REACT_APP_WALLET_ADDRESS=0x3673De9F76775a6e6224442ca6542Fb99Bb00c61 //this is the default address with NFTs you want to see as a gallery
+REACT_APP_WALLET_ADDRESS=YourAPIKeyHere //this is the default address with NFTs you want to see as a gallery

 <h3>Restart your app and run</h3>
 <br>

 ```
-gatsby develop
+npm run dev
 ```

 <h3>Refresh your page and you will need to log into your Ethereum wallet.</h3>